Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 1. You may switch to other background layers using the buttons on the top.
 1. Click the `Draw` button on the left.
-2. To draw a polygon representing the mapping area in the map frame hold the right mouse button down to move the map without clicking, which will add a node.
+2. To draw a polygon representing the mapping area in the map frame hold the left mouse button down to move the map without clicking, which will add a node.
 The polygon should tightly frame the area of interest.
 This saves time for completing tiles that are not of interest (i.e. ocean, forest).
 3. Click on your starting point to complete the polygon.
 4. Continue adding nodes with a single mouse click.
 A double mouse click will finish the polygon. <!--After completing a polygon you can move the nodes or add new ones to get the area just as you want it.-->